algorandfoundation/specs/dev/ledger.md

     delete the application parameters from the account data of the application's creator.
 - Application arguments, encoded as msgpack field `apaa`.
 These arguments are a slice of byte slices.
+There must be no more than 16 app arguments, and the sum of their lengths in bytes must not exceed 2048.
 - Accounts besides the `Sender` whose local states may be referred to by the executing `ApprovalProgram` or `ClearStateProgram`.
 These accounts are referred to by their addresses, and this field is encoded as msgpack field `apat`.
+The maximum number of addresses in this field is 4.
 - Application IDs, besides the application whose `ApprovalProgram` or `ClearStateProgram` is executing, that the executing program may read global state from.
 This field is encoded as msgpack field `apfa`.
+The maximum number of entries in this field is 2.
 - Local state schema, encoded as msgpack field `apls`.
 This field is only used during application creation, and sets bounds on the size of the local state for users who opt in to this application.